TitanStar73/better-cordova/README.md

 # Common Issues

 > Directory not empty: The directory must be empty to run the script (This is a cordova thing).
-Reference the python script with its absolute path and store it elsewhere.
-It is suggested to keep the script in a folder in PATH so that it can be easily accessed.
+Reference the python script or binary from outside.
+You can do this by
+>   - Referencing the script/binary's absolute path
+>   - Adding the script/binary to PATH

 > It can also be accessed using a bat file with the following command (assuming the script is main.py and is in the same folder)
 ```python "main.py" new %PluginType% %ProjectName% %DisplayName% %Author% %Description% %Confirm%```